nikodunk/roomsolar/_writing/maxoak-bluetti-1000w-2400wh-review.md

 ---
 layout: post
-title: "Maxoak Bluetti 1000w 2400wh Review - 2020"
+title: 'Maxoak Bluetti 1000w 2400wh Review - 2020'
 date: 2020-06-24 08:00:00 -0700
-image: "blog/maxoak_bluetti_youtube.jpg"
+image: 'blog/maxoak_bluetti_youtube.jpg'
-type: "post"
+type: 'post'
 comments: true
 ---

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/A9MVTWGvPho" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="/assetshttps://www.youtube.com/embed/A9MVTWGvPho" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is a very powerful portable generator, especially compared to competitors like the Goal Zero Yeti 3000.
 It is very similar to the 1000W Richsolar model [we sell in our own kits](https://sunboxlabs.com#kits), so we decided to review this model here.
 To be clear: these are the same generators often from the same factory in China (or another factory using the same moulds).
 US companies like us, Richsolar, Bluetti etc simply private-label them and deal with shipping, imports, distribution, etc.